Deokishisu/FRLG-Plus/FEATURES.md

 		* Artisan Cave can be accessed from the Battle Tower's dock.
 	* A new area in Berry Forest makes the pinch berries available.
 	* A new area west of Cape Brink has rematchable trainers for the purposes of EV training.
+	* Master Trainers appear around Kanto after becoming the Champion, filling a similar role to their appearance in the Let's Go games with some differences.
+		* Master Trainers can be rematched immediately.
+		* Master Trainer Pokémon will scale to the level of the Pokémon used to challenge them, making them more accessible.
+		* Master Trainer Pokémon hold items and have better movesets than in the Let's Go games, making them significantly more challenging.
+		* The Master Trainers for Ditto, Articuno, Zapdos, Moltres, Mewtwo, and Mew want to see Pokémon with 100 total Effort Values in any stat.
+		* Master Trainers that would have been on Cycling Road have been moved to Routes 16 and 18.
+			* Additionally, some Master Trainers have been repositioned on their maps to account for FRLG area design.
+		* Clearing a Master Trainer confers a title that can be used in link battles with other FRLG++ players. []
+		* Clearing all 151 Master Trainers unlocks a secret superboss Trainer. []

 #### Quality of Life Changes:
 - No link restrictions